Track MCP LogoTrack MCP

 • Parse command output into structured JSON

-• Manage workspace profiles per project
+• Manage workspace profiles per project (with optional emission as Warp launch configs)

 • Watch files and trigger commands on changes